gradio-app/gradio/guides/introduction_to_blocks.md

 ### Understanding this Example

-This simple example introduces a few concepts about Blocks:
+This simple example introduces 5 concepts that underlie Blocks:

 1. Blocks allow you to build web applications that combine markdown, HTML, buttons, and interactive **components** simply by instantiating objects in Python inside of a "`with gradio.Blocks`" context.
 The *order* in which you instantiate components <u>matters</u> as each element gets rendered into the web app in the order it was created.
 (More complex layouts are discussed below)

 2. You can define **regular Python functions** anywhere inside your code and use them to run arbitrary Python code on user input.
 In our example, we have a simple function that adds a welcome message before a user's name, but you can write *any* Python function, from a simple calculation to running inference from a large machine learning model.

-3. You can assign **events** to any component to run a function when the component is clicked/changed/etc. When you assign an event, you must pass in three parameters:
-* `fn`: the function to run
+3. You can assign **events** to any component to run a function when the component is clicked/changed/etc. When you assign an event, you pass in three parameters: `fn`: the function  that should be called, `inputs`: the (list) of input component(s), and `outputs`: the (list) of output components that should be called.<p />
-* `inputs`: a (list of) component(s) whose values should supplied as the input parameters to the function
-* `outputs`: a (list of) component(s) whose values should be updated based on the values returned by the function<br /><br /> In this example, we run the `update()` function when the value in the `Textbox` named `inp` changes.
-The function reads the value in `inp`, passes it as the `name` parameter to `update()`, which then supplies value to our second `Textbox` named `out`.
-<br /><br /> To see a list of events that each component supports, see the docs.
+In this example, we run the `update()` function when the value in the `Textbox` named `inp` changes.
+The function reads the value in `inp`, passes it as the `name` parameter to `update()`, which then supplies value to our second `Textbox` named `out`. <p /> To see a list of events that each component supports, see [the documentation](https://www.gradio.app/docs).

 4. Blocks automatically figures out whether a component should be **interactive** (accept user input) or not, based on the event triggers you define.
 In our example, the first textbox is interactive, since its value is used by the `update()` function.
 The second textbox is not interactive, since its value is never used as an input.
 In some cases, you might want to override this, which you can do by passing the appropriate boolean to `interactive`, a  parameter that every component accepts.